 iii) facilitate projects deriving from the outcomes of WTSA, in particular:

-• Resolution 50 (Rev. Hammamet, 2016), on cybersecurity;
+• Resolution 50 (Rev. Geneva, 2022), on cybersecurity;

 • Resolution 52 (Rev. Dubai, 2012), on countering and combating spam;

 2 to consider within ITU-T the promotion of a culture in which security is seen as a continuous and iterative process, and to make proposals to the Council as appropriate;